 This method uses a mercury sphygmomanometer (or blood pressure cuff), which is often considered the "gold standard" for office blood pressure measurement.
-Usually used in a clinical environment, the cuff is placed around the upper arm and inflated, then the doctor listens to the so-called "Korotkoff" sound with a stethoscope, or hears the pulsating blood flow when the cuff is deflated.
+Usually used in a clinical environment, the cuff is placed around the upper arm and inflated.
+The doctor listens to the so-called "Korotkoff" sound with a stethoscope or hears the pulsating blood flow when the cuff is deflated.

 The oscillometric technique forms the basis of home sphygmomanometers and other electronic monitors used in various settings.
-When the blood pressure cuff gradually deflates during use, the oscillations recorded by the device start at approximately systolic pressure and continue below the diastolic pressure.
+When the blood pressure cuff gradually deflates during use, the device's oscillations start at approximately systolic pressure and continue below the diastolic pressure.
 Then use a specific formula to estimate blood pressure empirically.
-The advantages of blood pressure meters are convenience, eliminating errors of practitioners, eliminating white coat syndrome, multiple readings, etc.
+The advantages of blood pressure meters are convenience, eliminating practitioners' errors, eliminating white coat syndrome, multiple readings, etc.

 How to measure blood pressure correctly